The structure of St. Joseph's Governing Body is:

 I am a mother of three children who attend St. Joseph’s.
 As a school governor, I would like the opportunity to become part of the team supporting the Headteacher, staff, and, most importantly, the wellbeing and safety of all our children.
 I have over thirty years as a registered nurse, the last twenty years specialising in Occupational Health care.
 I would like to contribute to the governance and future development of the school and work as a team to improve the school’s capacity to provide an all-inclusive, top-rated and rounded education.
 As a parent I want the best education for not only my children, but for all the children at St Joseph’s.

-I was appointed Associate Governor in September 2019 and plan to become a Foundation Governor in 2020.
+I was appointed Associate Member in September 2019 and became a Foundation Governor in 2021.
 I sit on the Finance and Personnel, and the Curriculum and Achievement committees.
 I am a Government Economist working on tax and in my spare time I organise an 11-a-side football team in South London.

 Andy Waterworth - Foundation Governor